Postgraduate Course: Climate Change Economics (PGGE11266)

 (d) Students will be encouraged to share with the CO and the tutors a summary of the topic and argument they intend to develop in the Policy Brief (which is part of the midterm assignment) and in the Essay (which is part of the final assignment).
 Formative feedback will be provided on these summaries, aimed at helping students prepare their assignments.
 This feedback will in most cases be provided via email, and students who receive very critical feedback will be encouraged to have a meeting with the CO and/or the tutors.
 Sharing these summaries with the CO and the tutors to get feedback will be encouraged, but not mandatory.

-Summative feedback will be provided on the first assignment (Policy Brief with questions) and on the second assignment (Essay with questions).
+Summative feedback will be provided on the first assignment (Policy Brief) and on the second assignment (Essay).

 |No Exam Information